isomerpages/pmo-nccs/media/speeches/_posts/2012-03-06-speech-by-ms-jane-lim-divisional-director-of-energy-market-authority-at-the-electric-vehicles-lessons-challenges-and-opportunities-seminar-6-march-2012.md

 Other trials focus on new charging technologies such as battery swapping or inductive wireless charging to overcome the issue of long charging times.
 Over time, there will be more information on which form of charging technology will be more acceptable to consumers while also being commercially viable.

 In tandem, auto manufacturers are rolling out EVs for both testing and commercial sales.
-They are working with technology providers to conduct R&D on EV performance and EV-related solutions, such as charging stations, analytics and better storage solutions.
+They are working with technology providers to conduct R&amp;D on EV performance and EV-related solutions, such as charging stations, analytics and better storage solutions.

 Grid operators also have a role to play in the EV ecosystem, to understand the impact of EVs on the power grid.
 Last week, Singapore Power announced a technical trial to understand the impact of EVs on the electricity network, and develop solutions so as to continue the reliable delivery of power supply to consumers.